7 Amazing Ways to Prevent Diabesity While Burning Fat

 - The average American gets one-half of their calories from ultra-processed foods.

-The majority of most American’s diet, therefore, is super-processed.
-Most people are getting inadequate nutrition, and their body fat and health is reflecting that.
+The majority of most Americans’ diets, therefore, are super-processed.
+As a result, most people are getting inadequate nutrition, and their body fat and health is reflecting that.

 Given these findings, it is not hard to understand why diabesity has become an epidemic.
 Preventing diabesity while burning fat is a SANE goal, one that will help prevent many of the health problems associated with obesity.

 Obesity increases the risk of many serious medical conditions, including: